Kisi, Oyo: Religion

 In a research conducted by Ahmad Tijani Surajudeen and Muhammad Zahiri (2011), it was shown that Kisi, has three predominant religions: traditional, Christianity, and Islam.

 The traditional religion from Oyo-Ile reached the town in 1820.
 The traditionalists celebrate various festivals such as Egungun, Sango, Iyemaja and others.

 Through Joseph Ladipo in 1910, Christianity reached the town.
 The first place of worship was First Baptist Church, located very close to Are Ikobe's house, Ajegunle Area, Kisi.
 The second place of worship was constructed in 1950.
 Today, there are a significant number of churches in Kishi.

 Islam reached Kisi through a popular Oloyoyo family in 1868.
 Later, Teefa's family was influenced by Oloyoyo's family.
 Both families propagated Islam in the town and its environs.
 The area where Oloyoyo's family resides is called Isale-Imole, a name that has two meanings.
 The first meaning is an area where the religion of Mali came from.
 The reason for this meaning is because of the direct link of West African Islam with Timbuktu, Mali.
-The second meaning is tha, Imole is from Imo-lile i.e. difficult knowledge.
+The second meaning is that, Imole is from Imo-lile i.e. difficult knowledge.
 Islamic knowledge is considered difficult because of its Arabic inscription in understanding the Qur'an.

 More so, the arrival of an Islamic scholar, Abdullah bn al-Malik, in 1894, was significant in the historicity of Islam in Kisi.
 This scholar influenced the conversion of the then king, Adewale Ariwajoye, to Islam which has a positive influence on the citizens' acceptance of Islam.
 Islam has been well-grounded in the town today and the Muslims are the majority in the town.